-Fun personal anecdote from last year: whenever I and a few of my co-workers made hot chocolate with a packet of Swiss Miss mixed with water last winter, we'd end up with upset stomaches.
+Fun personal anecdote from last year: whenever I and a few of my co-workers made hot chocolate with a packet of "cocoa" mixed with water last winter, we'd end up with upset stomachs.
 Now I know why.

 Now that I've jaded your sweet perception of down home hot chocolate drinks, let me present you with a recipe for inexpensively making your own SUPERIOR version at home.

 Update (November 2015): I fixed this recipe again so I could take new pictures and this time around made a batch of homemade honey-sweetened marshmallows to top it (recipe from my blogging friend Emily of Recipes to Nourish) + a quick homemade coconut milk as the base.
 Both of these extra steps took it over the top!
 So yummy! :)